Fire and rescue services

 Lassa fever is spread through contact with rodents or body fluids of infected people.
 To protect yourself:

-Monkeypox is endemic in parts of Africa.
-In areas where monkeypox is found, you should avoid contact with animals (especially primates and rodents), infected people and items that may have come into contact with them.
+There's currently an outbreak of Mpox (formerly known as monkeypox) in parts of Africa, including some cases in Nigeria.
+Maintain strict hygiene standards and avoid physical contact with infected people, animals (especially primates and rodents) and items that may have come into contact with them.

 Common waterborne, foodborne and other infectious diseases include: